 The Bible, however, is for us not a book of doctrines and theology, but it is the living story of God interacting with His people.
 Through God’s Word, we learn of His love for us and how to love Him in return.
 To love God is to obey His Word (St. John 14:21).

-To be Christ’s disciples also means that we are a people of prayer, both individually and corporately.
-Prayer meetings and a personal life of prayer are paramount to knowing Jesus and seeing His will done in our lives and communities.
+To be Christ’s followers also means that we are a people of prayer, both individually and corporately.
+Embracing a sacramental life is a normal life of a Christian.

 Christ’s love was not only for His disciples but for the world.
 Therefore, our parishes diligently serve our communities as Jesus did.
 We seek to embody the compassion that moved Christ so often as He looked upon the poor, needy and suffering multitudes (St. Matthew 9:35–38).